 Thumb-sucking summons up a scissors-wielding tailor who snips off the offending digits; fussy eating habits result in death by starvation; and going out in a rainstorm to play leads to being hurled away to your doom by a sudden gust of wind.
 There is also a girl who ends up as a pile of ashes after playing with matches despite admonitions from her parents and her two pet cats.
 And many similar.

-Pretty much every punishment in Dante's Divine Comedy, especially, of course, those featured in Inferno.
+Pretty much every punishment in Dante's The Divine Comedy, especially, of course, those featured in Inferno.

 AI Is A Crap Shoot: a lot of stories that use this trope as their premise basically end with "AI research is dangerous, since AIs will invariably become homicidal tyrants determined to enslave or destroy the human race."
 Parodied in John Sladek's Roderick At Random, which is told from the point of view of the world's one artificially intelligent robot.
 One conversation he has goes (roughly):